-An application may require a specific Logtalk version (e.g. the version used to test and certify it) and specific pack versions.
+An application may require specific pack versions.
 These requirements may differ between applications.
 Different applications may also have conflicting requirements.
 Therefore, a virtual environment where an application requirements are fulfilled may be required to develop and/or run it.
 A virtual environment is essentially a registries/packs storage directory.

 Defining the logtalk_packs library alias in a settings file or defining the LOGTALKPACKS environment variable before starting Logtalk allows easy creation and switching between virtual environments.
 By using a per application settings file (or a per application environment variable definition) each application can thus use its own virtual environment.
+The settings.lgt file can define the logtalk_packs library alias using code such as: